saadashraf/Newscraper/README.md

 - export_data.py - This file exports the gathered data into csv format.
 - analytics.py - Gets the word hit count data for the articles.
 - postgres_op.py - Uploads the hit count data into a postgres database.

+### scraping.py
+It uses beautifulsoup4 framework to scrape the website.
+For now, I chose The Guardian.
+Upon setting the url, we get a request for the website.
+Then use a soup object to find all the news articles.

+After that, I filtered the articles based on the keywords "coronavirus" and "covid-19".
+Then stored the article url.
+From the article url, I made another request object for that url.
+This was used to create a soup object with the webpage , and separate all the titles and store them.
+By similar fashion, using the same soup object, I separated the author name and the article contents.

+In the end, I took all the records into a list and returned the list.